Names of King and Queen’s dogs to feature in Chelsea Flower Show garden

 The name of Charles’s dog, Snuff, is also included on the path.

+A new image released by Buckingham Palace on Sunday shows the Queen wearing a summer dress and holding Moley.

+Seated in a garden beside a greenhouse, Camilla is pictured smiling warmly as she cradles the young dog, who was rehomed through Battersea Dogs and Cats Home in London earlier this year.

-After the four-day show, which opens to the public on Tuesday, the dog garden will be moved to the Battersea Dogs & Cats Home, which the Queen supports as patron.
+After the four-day show, which opens to the public on Tuesday, the dog garden will be moved to the Battersea centre which the Queen supports as patron.

 This year the King’s Trust has a Chelsea garden, supported by Project Giving Back, called Seeding Success.